 Mynyddbach has a rich cultural heritage and is the burial place of Daniel James who had the Bardic name of Gwyrosydd.
 Daniel wrote the words of the famous Welsh Hymn Calon Lân.

-The trustees, members and friends of the chapel are in the process of establishing the Calon Lân Heritage Centre.
+The Trustees, members and friends of the chapel are in the process of establishing the Calon Lân Heritage Centre.
 Through the work of the project the buildings and grounds at Mynyddbach will be preserved for future generations.
-One of the project aims is to give communities a sense of belonging and identity by using the history of the local area and the story of Calon Lân.
+The project aims is to give communities a sense of belonging and identity by using the history of the local area and the story of Calon Lân.
 The people of Swansea and beyond will have a better understanding of their cultural heritage and the many historical links to the past.